cwk30/cwk30.github.io/computing.md

 ## Enlistment, and then signing on in the Signals formation
 After enlisting, my passion drove me to continue down this path in the Signals formation, as an Army regular.
 In the course of my training, I have attained the following certifications:

-* CCNA Routing and Switching: Introduction to Networks
+* CCNA Routing and Switching: Introduction to Networks, from Cisco
 * Advanced Certificate in Network Operations Management, Monitoring & Maintenance, from WSQ Singapore

 As part of my work, I have set up and run various complex networks, consisting of several servers complete with a sizable number of clients.
 I later on went on to join my formation’s push for cyber defence, and was sent for a multitude of courses to attain the necessary skills, of which include: